 In "Wedding Bell Blues," Chris further solidifies his fuckboy status when he gets drunk and says a bunch of bullshit to make Luke feel insecure.
 If he really loved Lorelai and wanted her to be happy, he would have told Emily to go away and let him watch "Teletubbies" in peace.
 Since Chris sucks, he follows her advice and manages to successfully derail Luke and Lorelai.

 In Season 6, after turning into a relatively decent hands-off dad and human, Christopher sleeps with Lorelai, who is obviously upset, without asking any questions.
-A good person might have said, "Hey, Lorelai ... slow down and tell me what's wrong."
-Since Chris is trash, I imagine he said nothing and instead thought something like, "Dick is hard.
+A good person might have said, "Hey, Lorelai... slow down and tell me what's wrong."
+Since Chris is trash, I imagine he said nothing and instead thought something like, "Pee-pee hard.
 Must fuck now."

 Whoever made the decision to have Chris and Lorelai get married in Season 7 deserves to be burned at the stake.
 Is Chris really so ignorant that he doesn't understand Lorelai is suffering from the pain of an intense break-up and acquiescing to his advances solely because she's lonely and broken?
 The only thing that explains his idiocy is a raging case of neurosyphilis.
-"AYitL" is pretty light on Christohper details, but I imagine he's gotten at least two more women accidentally pregnant and is currently pissing away his inherited fortune on flat screen tvs and chai tea lattes.
+"AYitL" is pretty light on Christopher details, but I imagine he's gotten at least two more women accidentally pregnant and is currently pissing away his family fortune on flatscreen tvs and chai lattes.

 Richard Gilmore

 Richard Gilmore suffers from the same misogynistic nonsense as most men his age, making him an inarguable old school fuckboy.
 He and Emily have a good relationship, sometimes even a great one, but it's not exactly what I would call an equal partnership.
-Emily chooses to stay home and run the household while Richard goes to work.
+Emily chooses to run the household while Richard goes to work.
 Her days mainly consist of maid interviews and litigating wrongful termination suits, so nothing too strenuous.
 Had she wanted to, she could have gotten a job and been just as successful but instead, she adheres to the unofficial WASP handbook.
-Throughout their relationship, I think Richard often forgets that there's more to her than shopping trips and DAR meetings.
+Because of this, Richard often forgets that there's more to her than shopping trips and DAR meetings.

 Throughout the series, they hit several rough patches that all stem from Richard's superiority complex.
 When he unexpectedly quits his job in Season 2 and doesn't tell her, she's rightfully pissed and confused.
 He apologizes and explains his thought process:

-And of course, when Richard is retired this is exactly what happens.
+And of course, when Richard retires this is exactly what happens.
 He feels emasculated by his lack of usefulness and doesn't know what to do with his days.
 Emily and the maids handle everything at home, so he's of no help to them.
 When he signs on as Rory's business project advisor, he finally seems happy again.
 He treats Emily like an annoying servant when she shows up to ask if anyone needs anything during a meeting at the Gilmore house.
 Instead of being annoyed by his flippant attitude, Emily seems relieved and delighted because this is the dynamic she's become accustomed to.
-When Richard treats her like an auxiliary character in his own life, that's how she knows all is right with the world.
+When Richard treats her like an auxiliary character in their life together, that's how she knows all's right with the world.

-In Season 4, after Richard once again neglects to tell her something important - that he's put his pension up as collateral for a business loan - their relationship begins another downward spiral.
-This time, it is aided by the fact that Richard has also been seeing Pennilynn Lott for secret lunches every year since he married Emily.
-Finally, the elder Gilmore girl has reached her breaking point and can no longer tolerate Richard's bullshit.
-The two officially separate and for awhile, she appears to be ~thriving~ as a single lady.
+In Season 4, after Richard once again neglects to tell her something important – that he's put his pension up as collateral for a business loan – their relationship takes another downward spiral.
+This time, it's aided by the fact that Richard has also been seeing Pennilynn Lott for secret lunches every year since he married Emily.
+Finally, the eldest Gilmore girl has reached her breaking point and can no longer tolerate Richard's bullshit.
+The two officially separate and for a while, she appears to be ~thriving~ as a single lady.

-All Emily has to do is walk into the (country) club, say hello to someone, and BOOM - girlfriend has a date.
-Yes, she misses Richard ... but she doesn't need him to survive.
-It's not until he finds out about her connection with Simon McClain that Richard decides he must have Emily back.
+All Emily has to do is walk into the (country) club, say hello to someone, and BOOM: girlfriend has a date.
+Yes, she misses Richard... but she doesn't need him to survive.
+It's not until Richard finds out about Emily's connection with Simon McClain that he decides he must have her back.
 While she's in the valet line talking to Simon while waiting for someone to take her keys, Richard drives up, rams into the back of her car, and drags her away from the party.
-He might as well have just whipped out his dick and slapped Simon in the face with it.
+He might as well have whipped out his dick and slapped Simon in the face with it.
 When Emily asks what the hell is going on, Richard mildly gaslights her and tries to insinuate that the accident was somehow her fault:

 Richard: When you pull up to a valet stand, you get out of the car.
 You don’t dawdle.